Poupou: The poupou at the Royal Ontario Museum

 The poupou at the Royal Ontario Museum was made in the nineteenth century.
 It was built in the style of the Te Ati Awa people of the North Island of New Zealand.
 It has a dark brown complexion rather than the traditional black, white and red pigments.

 It is currently being displayed in the Oceania exhibit on the third floor of the Royal Ontario Museum.
-It is housed amongst various other Polynesian, Micronesian, and Australian indigenous artifacts like tapa or siapo cloths and Polynesian weaponry.
+It is housed amongst various other Polynesian, Micronesian, and Australian indigenous artefacts like tapa or siapo cloths and Polynesian weaponry.